Get a free, no obligation personal loan quote with rates as low as 9.99%

 Where can I check my credit scores?

-You can check your credit scores with both credit bureaus in Canada; Transunion and Equifax.
-You can also check your credit scores with third-party credit score providers like CompareHub and certain banks.
+You can check your credit scores with both credit bureaus in Canada; TransUnion and Equifax.
+You can also check your credit scores with third-party credit score providers like CompareHub and even certain banks.

 What credit score is considered bad?

-In general, credit scores below 560 are considered as bad credit.
+In general, credit scores below 560 are considered bad.

 Note: Loans Canada does not arrange, underwrite or broker mortgages.
 We are a simple referral service.